King's Worcester

 4. Free periods – use them wisely!

-At King’s, we have introduced Supervised Private Study – silent work sessions that we mandate those pupils we feel will most benefit from having their non-contact time a little more structured.
-It has been such a success, that students are optionally signing up to the sessions.
+At King’s, we have introduced Supervised Private Study – silent work sessions that we mandate for those pupils we feel will most benefit from having their non-contact time a little more structured.
+It has been such a success, that students are optionally signing up to the sessions and making great use of our facilities in the Bolland room and Pimley Room.
 Think carefully about the best working environment for you.
 Can you work in departmental libraries?
 Are there clinics you can attend?
-Discover the ‘do not disturb’ mode on your mobile phone…
+Discover the ‘do not disturb’ mode on your mobile phone.

 5. Thinking about the future

 Start thinking about the future as soon as possible.
-For competitive courses such as medicine, it can really pay off to build a repertoire of work experience during your Lower Sixth.
+For competitive courses such as medicine, engineering, law and more, it can really pay off to build a repertoire of work experience during holidays.
 Are there academic societies you can join?
-The King’s Sixth Form Certificate encourages all Lower Sixth to gain a true breadth to their education, encouraging presenting skills, voluntary work a physical challenge and more.
-That UCAS personal statement will need to be as strong as you can make it.
+Your Elective is a key point of difference for King’s Sixth Form.
+Each is either nationally or internationally recognised as a qualification and will help you stand out to universities, apprenticeship providers and employers.
+Your UCAS personal statement will need to be as strong as you can make it.

 6. Build a good relationship with your pastoral and academic staff